-We will obtain written consent from parents/carers for photographs and videos to be taken of students for communication, marketing and promotional materials.
+We will obtain written consent from parents/carers, or students aged 13 and over (at the start of Year 9), for photographs and videos to be taken of students for communication, marketing and promotional materials.

 Where we need parental consent, we will clearly explain how the photograph and/or video will be used to both the parent/carer and student.
 Where we don't need parental consent, we will clearly explain to the student how the photograph and/or video will be used.